The Relationship between Personal Insurance Information and Credit Worthiness and Its Implications

 Sukho Lee

-Senior Research Fellow, Banking and Insurance Industry Division, Korea Institute of Finance
+Senior Research Fellow, Insurance and Pension Division, Korea Institute of Finance

 Sukho Lee has been a research fellow at the Korea Institute of Finance since 2004.
 He served as director of the Research Planning and International Affairs Division from April 2016 to March 2018 and the Aging and Pension Fund Research Center from February 2017 to March 2018.
 He received his BBA, MS, and PhD degrees from the Fox School of Business and Management of Temple University in Philadelphia.